FWPCOT3260 – Recover four-wheel drive vehicles.

 Please do not hesitate to contact us to discuss your needs and the training outcomes required so that we can identify alternative appropriate competencies for you.

 Let’s make it clear from the start – Recovery is classified as a HIGH TO EXTREME RISK activity.
 We do not (or will not) underestimate the risk or compromise safety when it involves any high risk activities, such as vehicle recovery.

-A4ADE Trainers are well qualified and experienced in the field of off road four wheel driving in extreme and remote conditions.
+A4ADE Trainers are well qualified and experienced in the field of vehicle recovery, from a ride on mow, vehicle rollover to a 60t tank.
 We believe experience is something that is gained over many years and developed by dealing with many real and varied situations.

 We guarantee that our trainers skills, technical knowledge, experience and our practical hands on realistic advanced recovery training, is superior and beyond compatible.

 Our Trainers knowledge and experience on the subject of vehicle recovery, is from over 20 years of serves in the Military, mostly as Instructors in many skills, one in particularly was in the field of recovery with a variety of military vehicles, trailers, equipment ranging from 2t -24t and 30t-60t armoured vehicles, in very extreme conditions.

-Note: The Drive and recover s 4WD vehicle course is strongly recommend as the prerequisite for the coordinate Recovery of 4WD Vehicles.
+Note: The Drive a 4WD vehicle course is strongly recommend as the prerequisite for the coordinate Recovery of 4WD Vehicles.

 Who would select this course?